moonpiedumplings/moonpiedumplings.github.io/projects/build-server-4/index.md

 Minikube, from that list above, is promising, but it is designed for development/testing, and [doesn't support a multi-machine multi node setup](https://github.com/kubernetes/minikube/issues/94)

-Kind has a similar usecasde, and limitation.
+Kind has a similar usecase, and limitation.
 Despite how easy it is to do rootless on them, that makes them unsuitable for me.

 Okay, I seem to have misunderstood what <rootlesscontaine.rs> want, as compared to what I want.
-That site documentes how to run all of the kubernetes components, as rootless using a user namespace.
+That site documents how to run all the kubernetes components, as rootless using a user namespace.
 What I want, is using user namespaces to isolate pods.

 Kubernetes seems to support this natively: <https://kubernetes.io/docs/tasks/configure-pod-container/user-namespaces/>